-2016 marks the twenty-fifth anniversary of Pride In Manchester, a week full of free activities for all ages.
+2017 marks the twenty-sixth anniversary of Pride In Manchester, a weekend of free activities for all ages.
 Pride celebrates our town's heritage -- past, present, and future -- music, art, and history!

-Throughout the week there are also many independently sponsored events, including an Art Show and Sale in Center Memorial Park, a family hike, children's bike rodeo, library book sale, veterans lunch, and a Flag Day ceremony.
+Throughout the week there are also many independently sponsored events, including an Art Show and Sale in Center Memorial Park on Sunday, June 4, a family hike, children's activities, veterans lunch, and a Flag Day ceremony.

 A bit of history about Manchester's Pride week: The late Joseph Negri, a former member of the Board of Directors,

 started Pride In Manchester Week as a one-day event, when residents volunteered their time cleaning up the streets of

 Manchester.
 The program grew each year, adding a senior dance, roller-skating party, and a concert.
 The Pride committee invites community organizations to participate by offering free events to the public.
 From 1991 to 2015, Heritage Day was held on the final Saturday of Pride week, and it was based on "Homeland Day," a day set aside in 1914 by Cheney Brothers to recognize and